KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NotificationTrigger by MMRIZE](https://github.com/MMRIZE/MMM-NotificationTrigger)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Notion by choffmann](https://github.com/choffmann/MMM-Notion)